Nullifu/Nullifu/README.md

 ## Nullifu

-developer building Discord bots with JavaScript and TypeScript.
-I've also done a bit of scripting in roblox.
+Developer who specialises in building discord bots using both JavaScript and Typescript.
+I also have experience with scripting in Roblox.

 **🛠️ Technologies:**